TritonDataCenter/pkgsrc-wiki/about:changes.markdown

 which significantly improves crypto performance on Intel CPUs which provide that feature.

-On a OSX 10.7 Core i7 laptop the numbers below speak for themselves:
+On a macOS 10.7 Core i7 laptop the numbers below speak for themselves:

 ```console
 : /usr/bin/openssl 'OpenSSL 0.9.8r 8 Feb 2011'